River Rafting in Iceland

 Family friendly activity in Iceland

 Up in the North of Iceland, Viking rafting offers special family river rafting tour for kids from 6 years old.
 River rafting on Vestari-Jökulsa tour is designed for adventurous families, where they can all join for a fun day on the river.
-The guides are experts at what they do and everyone is provided with a proper gear, life vest, suit and helmets so there is no need to worry about safety.
+The guides are experts at what they do and everyone is provided with the proper gear, life vest, suit and helmets so there is no need to worry about safety.

 This is the perfect family activity as everyone is together in one boat and can have a splashing blast together.